 - When setting a start date, you are usually restricted by the candidate’s notice period – if you have a choice, get them on board ASAP!
 Leaving a gap between an offer and the start date could leave you open to the candidate receiving a counter-offer for another opportunity.

 Keeping Hold of an Employee:

 On the candidate’s first day, it is very important to make them feel like you are expecting them and that you want them there.
 Prepare their workspace in advance; make sure that they have all of the equipment they require, even if it’s just their own bit of stationery.
 If you don’t have a formal induction procedure, spend at least some time planning their first few days – remind the team that they are starting, introduce them to everyone, and show them around the office.

 Many employers have experienced the frustration of hiring seemingly ideal candidates for specific positions only to have them leave quite soon after the bedding-in period.
 In most cases where this has happened, this introduction to the company was neither positive nor reassuring enough for the new employee, and they left due to overwhelming bewilderment or fear.
 So, to gain the highest productivity and the greatest longevity, wise employers should engage their new hires with an extensive and in-depth ‘on-boarding’ process.
 This longer approach often serves to deepen the bonds with the employee by providing more attention, human interaction, and information.

-We cannot emphasise enough, therefore, how important it is to think of a plan before you think about hiring a new employee.
-While the recruitment experience may not deserve all of the attention it receives, it is still the most powerful force in strengthening your business.
+The recruitment experience may not deserve all of the attention it receives, but it is still the most powerful force in strengthening your business.
 Therefore, it is the responsibility of the company’s key personnel to think about the role hard and carefully, prior to sourcing any candidates for a new position.
 If the position profile incorporates these ideals and is realistic in scope, new employees will enter the company with realistic expectations of what they can and ought to achieve.